ryanflorence/persist-form/README.md

 # persist-form

-Simple form persistence for browser applications.
+Form persistence for browser applications.
 Automatically saves form state to sessionStorage as users type and restores it when they return.
 Includes optional React Router components and hooks.

 ## Installation